openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 Specification
 =============

-Each repo in the Open edX system will include a file ``openedx.yaml``, with the following fields:
+Each repo will include a file ``openedx.yaml``, with the following keys:

 ``owner``: string (required unless ``archived`` is ``True``)
-    The github user responsible for the repository.
+    The GitHub user responsible for the repository.

 ``supporting_teams``: list of strings (optional)
-    The github team that is supporting the owner for this repository.
+    The GitHub teams supporting the owner for this repository.

 ``nick``: string (optional)
     A short-name for the repository used by reporting tools created by the